harshi1111/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 # Ex.
-No. 7 - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
+No. 6.1 - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING

+### Name:Harshitha V
-### DATE:
+### Register Number:212223230074

 ## AIM:
 ### To simulate the Pre Processing for 3D printing.